Tulsi: benefits, dosage, contraindications

 Anti-inflammatory

-Tulsi is recognized for its anti-inflammatory properties both in acute and chronic inflammation models in animals.
+Tulsi is recognized for its anti-inflammatory properties in both acute and chronic animal models of inflammation.
 Several forms of tulsi extract, such as fresh leaves, essential oil, and ethanolic extracts of leaf tissues, show significant anti-inflammatory effects.
-These effects are attributed to components like eugenol and linoleic acid, which inhibit the arachidonate metabolic pathways involving cyclooxygenase and lipoxygenase enzymes.
-These components also reduce leukocyte migration and vascular permeability, comparable to the effects of non-steroidal anti-inflammatory drugs like ibuprofen and aspirin.
+These effects are attributed to components such as eugenol and linoleic acid, which inhibit arachidonate metabolic pathways involving the cyclooxygenase and lipoxygenase enzymes.
+These components also reduce leukocyte migration and vascular permeability, comparable to the effects of nonsteroidal anti-inflammatory drugs such as ibuprofen and aspirin.

 Usages associés